jhildenbiddle/canvas-size/README.md

 1. **Some browsers become unresponsive during tests**

    This is a result of the single-threaded nature of JavaScript and the time required to read data from large HTML canvas elements on the client.
-[OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) and [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) seem like a promising solution for supporting browsers, but extensive testing shows performance far worse than testing on the main thread.

-   To accommodate for the brief delays that may occur when testing extremely large canvas sizes, consider the following:
+To accommodate for the brief delay that may occur when testing extremely large canvas sizes, consider the following:

    - Call the library when tests are least likely to affect the overall user experience.
    - [Cache test results on the client](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Client-side_storage) so that tests only need to be performed once per browser.